 On Monday night, I went to bed, quite tired, at 10:00pm.
 But, wouldn’t you know it?
 At midnight, I’m wide awake with the design for my current project figured out.
 My biological clock is definitely fubar.
 Good thing I don’t have a set time to be at work tomorrow!

-To explain the title… In all my humility, I like to think of my problem as something that creative geniuses like Beethoven, Einstein, or Edison might have suffered from.
+To explain the title… In all my humility, I like to think of my problem as something that creative geniuses like Beethoven, Einstein, or Tesla might have suffered from.
 In reality, I think that it’s probably pretty common to anyone that doesn’t have a clear boundary between work and leisure time, works too closely to bedtime, and has relatively easy access to get from bed to work.

 Oh well.
 It’s almost 1:30am.
 Better get to work!